chooeyboo/password-crack/README.md

 Since all methods except dictionary are based on brute-force, any password that is longer than 4 characters can take a long time.
 Bcrypt will especially take a long time, with any character length, since Bcrypt uses salting.

+## Rubric

+[x] (3) Regular usage of Git
+> In the top right, under the green "Code" button, click on the number of commits to the project to see regular usage of Git.
+[x] (4) Able to load dataset of top 10K most common passwords
+> The files `dictionary1.txt`, `dictionary2.txt` and `dictionary3.txt` collectively contain over one million common passwords.

 ## How it Works

 ### Brute Force Attack